Fatbirder's Top 1000 Birding Websites

 Friday, October 14, 2016

-I met up with Colin whist I was there and we soon heard the Yellow Browed warbler calling in some sycamore trees and then it flew into the willows in front of us and showed really well.
+I met up with Colin while I was there, and it wasn’t long before we heard the warbler calling in some sycamore trees.
+Moments later, it flew into the willows in front of us, offering prolonged and excellent views—a real treat.

-This bird was a cracking find by Colin on his patch, and it was nice to visit the site again after so many years .
-Other birds of note were Green Sandpiper and 16 Wigeon.
+This was a fantastic find by Colin on his patch, and it was lovely to return to the site after so many years.
+Other notable birds included a Green Sandpiper and 16 Wigeon, adding to a very enjoyable morning’s birding.

 RSPB LAST CHANCE TO SECURE PROTECTION FOR BRITAINS SEABIRDS